saturncloud/examples/examples/api/README.md

 <a href="https://fastapi.tiangolo.com/" target='_blank' rel='noopener'>FastAPI</a> is a python based web framework for building Rest APIs .
 It does live up to its name--it is as fast as  NodeJS and Go.
 It has inbuild data validation and as automatic document generation feature so humans can understand your API design.

 ## Objective
 In the code below we are building an API as Python scripts (`.py` files).
-Its endpoint is "/predict",  which uses the data added as part of the url.
+Its endpoints are "/" and "/predict", the latter one uses the data added as part of the url.
 The response containing result will be returned in a Python dictionary which gets converted to JSON.
 This implementation is utilizing FastAPI, but you can try other web frameworks like [Django](https://www.django-rest-framework.org/), [Flask](https://flask.palletsprojects.com/en/2.0.x/), [Falcon](https://falcon.readthedocs.io/en/stable/) as well.
 ## Building an API

 First we will import necessary libraries and create a FastAPI instance and initialize it to variable app.
 You can start a Saturn Cloud Jupyter Server and work on the .py script yourself.
 Check [Create a Resource](https://saturncloud.io/docs/getting-started/start_resource/) to learn how to create a resource and use Jupyter on Saturn Cloud.